DSC-SPIDAL/harp/harp-daal-python/examples/scdemo/tutorial/readme.md

 There are two output files:

 + draw plot of clusters on 2D dimension, save as kmeans_2d.png
-+ draw samples of the result clusters, save as random.pdf with each line a cluster
++ draw samples of the result clusters, save as local.pdf/daal.pdf with each line a cluster